suds-community/suds/README.rst

     considered unqualified.
   * Loading recursive WSDL imports is broken.
   * Loading recursive XSD imports/includes is broken.
+  * Infinite recursion bug encountered when looking for an XSD type in an XSD schema that does not contain it but itself defines a type referencing a recursively defined type from an imported XSD schema.

 version 0.5 (2013-11-25)
 ------------------------